 Funniest Place Names in New Zealand.

 Maoris and Europeans alike have clearly had a whale of a time naming some of the towns, rivers and ski fields in New Zealand.
 While some place names are just hilariously long, others can be interpreted as pretty funny from an English-speaking perspective.
-Likewise, the meaning of some of the Maori names are interesting to say the least.
+Likewise, the meaning of some of the Maori names is interesting, to say the least.
 Don’t you wish you came from a place called “Burnt Penis”?
 Anyway, here are some of the funny place names in New Zealand!

 Whakapapa is a village and ski field on the slopes of Mt Ruapehu.
 As ‘Wh’ is pronounced ‘f’ in Maori, when this word is pronounced to an English-speaker, the ski field seems to be implying sexual acts with one’s parent.
 Rest assured, in the Maori language, te reo Maori, Whakapapa means genealogy.